Logarithmic Potentials and Quasiconformal Flows on the Heisenberg Group: Quasiconformal Mappings of

-\end{proof} We end this section with some instances in which a sequence $(f_m)$ of quasiconformal mappings converges to a quasiconformal mapping $f$.
-These are based on well known results, however, we tailor the statements to our purpose. \begin{lem} Suppose $ (f_m) $ is a sequence in $\cQ_0 (K)$ such that there exists $p_0 \in S(1)$ with $f_m (p_0) \in S(1)$ for all $m$ (in the language of Definition \ref{defn:qsub0}, $p(f_m) = p_0$ for all $f_m$).
-Then the $ f_m $ subconverge, locally uniformly, to a $ K $-quasiconformal mapping $ f $.
-Furthermore, any convergent subsequence, $ (f_{m_{k}}) $, has the $ f_{m_{k}}^{-1} $ converging pointwise to $ f^{-1} $. \end{lem} \begin{proof} Local uniform subconvergence of the $ f_m $ to a quasiconformal mapping is standard in these circumstances.
+\begin{proof} Local uniform subconvergence of the $ f_m $ to a quasiconformal mapping is standard in these circumstances.
 That the essential dilatation of the limit mapping is the same as those of the sequence is somewhat less expected, a proof can be found in \cite{KRII}.
-We are left to prove the statement regarding the inverses, which one would think was automatic, but we have no better argument than the following.
+We are left to prove the statement regarding the inverses (which one would think was automatic but we have no better argument than the following).